 We practise the Enhanced Recovery Pathway (ERP).
 This is a modern, evidence-based approach that helps people speed up their recovery following major surgery.
 With this support you will be mobile enough to go home one or two days after your operation, some people are able to return home on the day of surgery.

-What are the results of hip replacement surgery?
+What are the results and benefits of hip replacement surgery?

-A new hip joint can relieve pain, improve function, increase mobility and contribute to a better quality of life.
+A new hip joint can provide long-term pain relief, improve function, increase mobility and contribute to a better quality of life.
 A hip replacement can last for 10 to 15 years, at which point revision surgery can be offered.

 Recovering from hip replacement surgery